Kingdom of Galicia and Lodomeria: Demographics

 No country of the Austrian monarchy had such a varied ethnic mix as Galicia: Poles, Ruthenians, Germans (Galician Germans), Armenians, Jews, Hungarians, Romani people, Lipowaner, etc. The Poles were mainly in the west, with the Ruthenians (Ukrainians) predominant in the eastern region (Ruthenia).

 The Jews of Galicia had immigrated in the Middle Ages from Germany and mostly spoke Yiddish as their first language.
 German-speaking people were more commonly referred to as "Saxons" or "Swabians", even though most of them did not come from Saxony or Swabia (cf. Transylvanian Saxons and Danube Swabians).
 There were also some Mennonites who mostly came originally from Switzerland, but spoke a dialect of Palatine German which is close to Pennsylvania German.
-With inhabitants who had a clear difference in language such as with the Saxons or the Roma identification was less problematic, but widespread multilingualness blurred the borders again.
+With inhabitants who had a clear difference in language, such as with the Saxons or the Roma, identification was less problematic, but widespread multilingualness blurred the borders again.

-It is however possible to make a clear distinction in religious denominations: the majority of the Poles were Latin Catholics, while the Ruthenians were mostly Greek Catholics (formerly part of the Metropolis of Kiev, Galicia and all Ruthenia in the Ruthenian Uniate Church.
-The Jews, who represented the third largest religious group, were mostly traditional in their religious observance which later developed into Orthodox Judaism.
+It is however possible to make a clear distinction in religious denominations: the majority of the Poles were Latin Catholics, while the Ruthenians were mostly Greek Catholics (formerly part of the Metropolis of Kiev, Galicia and all Ruthenia in the Ruthenian Uniate Church).
+In Galicia, there were few Eastern Orthodox Christians, who were concentrated mainly in Bukovina (part of the Kingdom from 1786 to 1849), and had their own eparchy (diocese), centered previously at Rădăuți, and since 1782 in Chernivtsi.

+The Jews, who represented the third largest religious group, were mostly traditional in their religious observance, which later developed into Orthodox Judaism.
 The Jewish community had a strong sense of Galician identity and called themselves Galitzianer to distinguish themselves from the other Ashkenazi communities of Eastern Europe.
-The Jewish community of Galicia was largely Orthodox or Hasidic in 1772 and many regarded the reforms introduced by the Emperor Joseph II such as the introduction of conscription as a form of oppression, leading the Galitzianer to split between the Orthodox and Hasidic communities committed to the traditional values vs. the "modernizers" who wanted to change.
+The Jewish community of Galicia was largely Orthodox or Hasidic in 1772 and many regarded the reforms introduced by the Emperor Joseph II, such as the introduction of conscription, as a form of oppression, leading the Galitzianer to split between the Orthodox and Hasidic communities committed to the traditional values vs. the "modernisers" who wanted to change.